ubccpsc/310/README.md

 Thursdays 1700-2000,
 --->

 This list is a week-by-week guide only.
-Readings will likely be updated even after class has completed.
-Schedule extremely subject to change
+Readings and videos will be updated throughout the term, but will remain fixed in the week before the midterm and final.

 | Week        | Topic & Readings | Videos |
 | :--         |:--                                          | :-- |